 What is happening and when?

-All study streams have completed their first round of data collection, which took place at different times and locations in 2016 and 2017 in order to fit in with each other and reduce the burden on community members and the research team.
+- All Study streams have completed their first round of data collection, which took place at different times and locations in 2016 and 2017 in order to fit in with each other and reduce the burden on the community members and the research team.
 All streams are now progressing into the follow up stages.
 More details are available on the Study Timeline page.

 Who should participate?